 Soulpicks needs to have an overview of all systems to ensure they are running fine and be alerted of any issues.
 As well, it is vital to act quickly on any incidents.
 Although the basic metrics and alarms provide a good way of being alerted of problems, it was taking a lot of time to find out the exact cause of a problem.
 For this reason, Soulpicks started to use Thundra for their monitoring and visibility solution.
 It provides a great systems overview, a way to proactively improve performance and offers tools to quickly troubleshoot any part of the system in case of an error.
 Soulpicks gained the following observability capabilities with Thundra:

 Cold starts are more of an issue for the serverless community using Java because the container startup time and code initialization take longer compared to dynamic languages like Node.js or Python.
 In order to alleviate this problem, warm-up solutions have been developed by the community by sending empty messages to Lambda container to keep them warm.
 However, many of the other warm-up solutions just keep one lambda warm, which means that if you suddenly get a few requests at the same time, cold starts will inevitably occur.
 Soulpicks adopted Thundra’s stat-aware warm-up solution which intelligently increases the number of lamdbas to be warmed up due to increasing traffic.
 In this case, Soulpicks managed to decrease the frequency of cold starts by 80%.
-Elmer van den Heuvel, Cloud Architect & CTO of Soulpicks, says "Thundra allows us to keep a great overview of our Serverless AWS environment as we can easily monitor lambda performance, cold starts, errors and costs.
+Elmer van den Heuvel, Cloud Architect & CTO of Soulpicks, says:

+Thundra allows us to keep a great overview of our Serverless AWS environment as we can easily monitor lambda performance, cold starts, errors and costs.
 Tagging invocations with user ids, error codes and other information is invaluable to quickly identify these invocations afterwards.
 In addition, the detailed tracing functionality offers an easy way to identify and improve performance bottlenecks.